 Hachioji Takamichi was born into a family of "Dark Hunters": those who hunt the demons and supernatural creatures that lurk in the shadows to prey on humans.
 When her twin brother Takayuki is killed on a mission, Takamichi is suddenly thrust into the role of heir to the Hachioji clan.
 Mourning her brother's death and feeling the full weight of her clan's expectations, she is saved from despair by a pair of Jiu Jiu — shape-shifting, half-demon familiars — in the form of two wolf pups called Snow and Night.

-Now Takamichi is sixteen years old, a high schooler and an active Hunter.
-Snow and Night can't wait to enroll in the same school, following her in their human forms to "protect" her.
-But are they ready to go off leash...?
+Now Takamichi is sixteen years old, a high schooler and an active Demon Hunter.
+Snow and Night (who have aged at the same rate as dogs) are teenagers who can't wait to enroll in the same school as their mistress, following her in their human forms to protect her from harm.
+But are they truly ready to go off leash...?

 Tropes present in Jiu Jiu: